Quadrivalent Influenza Vaccine, surface antigen, inactivated (influenza virus haemagglutinin)

 the packaging is torn or shows signs of tampering.

-Talk to your doctor or nurse if you are not sure whether you should have INFLUVAC
+Talk to your doctor, nurse or pharmacist if you are not sure whether you should have

 Do not give this vaccine to anyone else.